hunterpope03/uno-cs-projects/intro-to-cs-II-final-project/v1.0.0/README.md

 # Intro-to-CS-II-Final-Project
-GUI that overviews basic searching and sorting algorithms
+GUI application that overviews basic searching and sorting algorithms.

 NOTE: To download the actual application, visit the "Releases" page of this repository.
 Then, download and extract the zip file.
 Finally, double-click the main.py file to run the application.